TransRomania Studies: Romance languages, literatures and cultures (M.A.) - Option for Double Degree

 Admission requirements for Single and Joint Honours MA: Overview

 Language requirements: The language requirements depend on the respective study focus.

 Note for international applicants: For the enrolment at the Faculty of Humanities certified proficiency in German language is required!

 Application: application procedure (application to the faculty of humanities)

 Language of the programme: German

 The Master's Programme in TransRomania Studies is a consecutive programme that follows and builds upon the Bachelor's programme.
 It conveys in-depth knowledge in linguistics, literary and cultural studies of the Romance language and cultural regions.

 Concentrations in Göttingen:

 The Göttingen programme in TransRomania Studies is completely dedicated to the Romance languages.
 It comprises the four large Romance languages French, Spanish, Italian and Portuguese as well as the non-European Romance language regions and – in the elective range – Romanian, Catalan, Galician and Sardinian.
-Supplementing these, students may take courses in the field of language practice and regional studies.
-The concentrations in linguistics lie in variety linguistics, language contact research, cognitive semantics, historical grammar and syntax.

 The degree Master's of Arts in TransRomania Studies: Romance languages, literatures and cultures qualifies for a university career, for positions in research and cultural institutions, in cultural journalism, culture management and public relations and generally for all fields of occupation that require comprehensive knowledge of the Romance languages and cultures as well as intercultural skills.